-The Risk Management Committee consists of two Members and the Chairman is an Executive Director.
+The Risk Management Committee consists of three Members and the Chairman is an Executive Director.
 The members of the Committee are Mr. Dhaval Soni and Mr. Gopal K. Sarda.

-The Committee is empowered to review and assess the quality, integrity and effectiveness of the risk management systems and ensure that the risk and strategies to mitigate risks are effectively managed.
+The Committee is empowered to review and assess the quality, integrity and effectiveness of the risk management system and ensure that the risk and strategies to mitigate risks are effectively managed.

-During the year under review, one meeting of the Committee was held on 31st March, 2023.
+During the year under review, one meeting of the Committee was held on 25th March, 2024.
 The attendance of the members at the meeting was as follows: